AnasNemrawi/Data_Pipeline/README.md

+Q: Using ( https://docs.openexchangerates.org/ ) provide a data pipeline that pulls the data from the API.
+Display the change of USD vs SAR in the last 3 months.
+This data must run and update on a daily basis.

 note: the code might take 2-3 minutes to run because in the URL to use ( started to end ) to describe the period you want to display (3 months), you must have a paid account so I made a for loop to hit the route 90 times to retrieve all data

 Requirements:

-1. Describe the architecture.
+1 .
+Describe the architecture.

-2. Please clearly demonstrate the steps you have taken, the libraries and modules implemented and any data manipulation in the task.
+2 .
+Please clearly demonstrate the steps you have taken, the libraries and modules implemented and any data manipulation in the task.

-1. architecture :
+3 . architecture :

     A. Uses Python to extract data from Open Exchange Rates API using the "requests" library.

     B. Using "pandas" transformed the data from the JSON file into a data frame then added a date column and stored data in an Excel file for data tracking and further manipulation.

     C. display the data into a plot using the "matplotlib" library.

     D. uses the librarys (schedule and time) to run the code and update the data.

-2. libraries and modules implemented :
+4 . libraries and modules implemented :
 - "requests"
 - "pandas"
 - from "datetime" library used models ( datetime, timedelta, timezone )